U.S. report blames Hawaii missile scare on human error, poor safeguards

-The Federal Communications Commission final report on the incident followed revelations that the employee who issued the warning mistook a test drill for an actual attack.
+The Federal Communications Commission’s final report on the incident followed disclosures that the employee who issued the warning mistook a test drill for an actual attack.

-The FCC said the primary error was the misunderstanding by the employee who sent the alert but also blamed a miscommunication between two supervisors.
-It also said Hawaii authorities should not have allowed a single employee to send an alert without requiring confirmation from a second person.
+The FCC said the primary error was the misunderstanding by the employee who sent the alert, but it also blamed a miscommunication between two supervisors.
+It added that Hawaii authorities should not have allowed a single employee to send an alert without requiring confirmation from a second person.

 The report found that Hawaii conducted far more drills than typical and did not have a plan to respond and correct a false alert.
 It also blamed deficiencies in Hawaii’s training.